microsoft/vscode-docs/docs/containers/quickstart-python.md

     >**Tip**: You may also enter the path to a folder name as long as this folder includes a `__main__.py` file.

 1. If **Python: Django** or **Python: Flask** was selected, specify app port for local development.
 Django defaults to port 8000 while Flask defaults to port 5000; however, any unused port will work.
+We recommend selecting port 1024 or above to mitigate security concerns from [running as a root user](/docs/containers/python-user-rights.md).

 1. With all of this information, the Docker extension creates the following files: